 1 to 2:30 pm

-Zoom links to come from the instructor
+Zoom links to come from the instructor when you register

 Being an effective caregiver requires kindness and selflessness, tolerance, resilience, and loyalty.
 But the demands of caregiving can sometimes make a 24-hour day seem like a 36-hour day.
 Those who provide care know that their task can be stressful and frustrating, perhaps putting them at risk for depression or other emotional or physical illnesses.
 This group offers participants an opportunity to share experiences, vent, find support and comfort, and learn about additional resources in Fearrington Village and the larger community.
 The group is co-facilitated by Karen and Fred Shectman.
 Email Karen Shectman to join and for Zoom information.